exakat/php-dictionary/dictionary.rst

 Control flow structures direct the way PHP execute the statements.
 For example, a loop repeats the same statements several times; a goto instruction jumps to another part of the code; a if-then statement applies a block of code or another, depending on a condition.

-control flow structures can't be called dynamically : they have to be hardcoded.

 + if
 + else
 + elseif/else if